R1EHB/R-MD-LaTeX/outline.md

 \begin{document}
 \maketitle

-To compile this into a PDF document on your computer, your computer needs one of these installed:
-\begin{itemize}
-  \item \textbf{MiKTeX} for Windows
-  \item \textbf{TeX Live} for Linux and other UNIX-like systems
-  \item \textbf{MacTeX} redistribution of TeX Live for Mac OS X
-\end{itemize}

-You can also use an on-line ready-to-use option like ShareLaTeX.
+Hello world!

 \end{document}
 ```

+To compile this into a PDF document, your computer needs one of these TeX distributions installed:
+* **MiKTeX** for Windows
+* **TeX Live** for Linux and other UNIX-like systems
+* **MacTeX** redistribution of TeX Live for Mac OS X

+You can also use an on-line ready-to-use option like [ShareLaTeX](https://www.sharelatex.com/).

 # Markdown #